rah-gif/cat-dog-classifier-ai/README.md

 📦 Download Trained Model Automatically

 NOTE: The model will be downloaded automatically if you add this part "top of predict.py".
-It will dowload automatically when you run the model. you won't need manually doelaod it from Google drive unless you dont need it.
+It will download automatically when you run the model. you won't need manually doelaod it from Google drive unless you don't need it.

 ----------------------------------------------------------------------------------------------